 Finding your way around

-Remember, we’re here with you to guide you so reach out with any questions you have.
+Remember, we’re here to guide you so reach out with any questions.

-Each month we will do an “EOM roll” in the model whereby we pull through the latest actuals into the model and review the latest forecasts to see if they need to be changed.
+Each month, we do an 'EOM roll' in the model whereby we pull through the latest actuals into the model and review the latest forecasts to see if they need to be changed.

 What if revenue drops?